freyr5736/Dummy-Web-Application/README.md

 - **Admin Login**: Access administrative features through the admin login page.
 - **Dynamic Navigation**: Use the master header and footer to navigate between pages.
 - **Home Page**: Explore the home page for an overview of the application.
+- **Interactive Tables**: Utilize DataTables for advanced functionality in any displayed tables.

 ## Contribution